apgeorg/Semantic-Segmentation/README.md

 ## Results

 Below are a few sample images from the output of the FCN, with the segmentation class overlaid upon the original image in green.
-Further images can be found under runs/.
+Further images can be found under *runs* folder.

 ![Road 1][road1]
 ![Road 2][road2]